Upper School

 Open to all students

-Hackley’s Musical Theater production is rehearsed and cast from the Musical Theater Seminar class.
-All students will have the opportunity to perform in a musical production or showcase in the spring.
-Additionally, students will study acting, dancing, singing, and auditioning for musical theater.
+Hackley’s annual musical theater production is rehearsed and cast from the Musical Theater Seminar class.
+All students will perform in a musical production or a showcase in the spring.
+Ensemble work will support advancement in acting, dancing, singing and auditioning techniques.
 Scene and monologue work will provide opportunities for character study, and fundamentals of voice production will help students improve presentation skills and increase confidence.

 • Public Speaking